alambuyachelsea/Soil-Sentry/README.md

 - Soil moisture sensors - For my set up, I used analog sensors so I was limited to 3 analog to digital converter (ADC) pins on the pico i.e. GP26, GP27 and GP28.
 This will be placed in the soil to measure the moisture content.
 Connect the sensor's vcc to the (+) line on the bread board, the GND to the (-) line on the breadboard and the analog output to one of the ADC pins.
 Since soil sensors are different you may have to calibrate them according to your environment.
 Follow these steps to calibrate them;

   - Take readings in open air, very dry soil, dry soil, lightly watered soil, heavily watered soil and 100% water.
-  - Take about 100 readings for each find the highest and lowest values
+  - Take about 100 readings for each  and find the highest and lowest values
   - Create a scale of 0 - 5 where 0 is open air and 5 is 100% water.

 - Ultra sonic sensor - This should rest on top of the water reservoir.
 For this project, I designed a 3D mount to set on top of the reservoir.
 Connect the sensor's GND to any (-)line on the breadboard and the vcc to any (+) line on the breadboard.
 Connect the trig pin to GPIO 0 and connect the echo pin to GPIO 1.